New Agrarian Apprenticeships

 Apprentices are encouraged to visit other ranches and farms near their mentor site for the opportunity to see different models and management styles.
 Apprentices may identify operations they are interested in visiting (typically NAP host operations, but not necessarily) and schedule one to two days visits.

-In November, apprentices visit Albuquerque to attend the Regenerate Conference.
+In November, apprentices attend the REGENERATE Conference with free registration and lodging provided.
 At the conference, apprentices will attend a wide variety of workshops and plenary presentations addressing land health, regenerative agriculture, food systems and other relevant topics.
 The conference also offers apprentices an opportunity to network and seek out their next career steps.

 Compensation

-An apprenticeship is designed to be a hands-on, working and learning experience, offering high-quality professional training and education.
+An apprenticeship is designed to be a hands-on, working and learning experience.
 The greatest benefit to apprentices is the opportunity to become fully immersed in the daily labor and operation of their host operation.
 Other compensation includes:

 Housing

 Mentors provide apprentice housing on or near the ranch or farm, separate from mentor housing.
 Housing is private and includes adequate heating and other utilities, as well as cooking and bathing facilities.
-Apprentices are expected to keep living spaces clean at all times.
 While there will usually be Internet access on host operations, it may or may not be directly accessible in the apprentice housing.
 Apprentices are expected to provide their own telephones and telephone service.

 Food